Dignity Health St. Joseph's Hospital and Medical Center: Facilities

 St. Joseph's Hospital also has a Lung Transplant Program, which offers transplants to those individuals diagnosed with high-risk lung diseases.
 The program is offered through the Center of Thoracic Transplantation and has received accreditation from the Centers for Medicare and Medicaid Services (CMS).
 On April 13, 2007, the hospital performed the first recorded lung transplant in Phoenix, Arizona.
 Since then, more than 170 such transplants have been conducted by the program.

 Barrow Neurological Institute

-St. Joseph's Hospital and Medical Center is home to the Barrow neurological institute (BNI), a nationally ranked program in neurology and neurosurgery.
+St. Joseph's Hospital and Medical Center is home to the Barrow Neurological Institute, a nationally ranked program in neurology and neurosurgery.
 The BNI has the largest neurosurgery residency program in the United States, as of 2013.
 The current director of the BNI is vascular neurosurgeon Robert F. Spetzler, a position he has held since 1986.